urosZoretic/mailyak/README.md

 - Production ready - several million emails sent in a production environment
 - SMTP over TLS support, with automatic STARTTLS upgrades for plaintext connections
+- without TLS we dont check for STARTTLS header no option for that currently

 # Installation